ufs-community/ufs-weather-model/.github/pull_request_template.md

 - fixes #<issue_number>
 - fixes noaa-emc/fv3atm/issues/<issue_number>

 ## Testing

 How were these changes tested?
 What compilers / HPCs was it tested with?
 Are the changes covered by regression tests?
 (If not, why?
 Do new tests need to be added?)
+Have regression tests and unit tests (utests) been run?
+On which platforms and with which compilers?

 ## Dependencies